 One of the drawbacks of traditional dentures is that they aren’t anchored down.
-This means that dentures can often slip out or become loose when speaking, chewing or laughing.
-Another common complaint is that a dentures fit can change over time.
-As you age, your gum tissues will change which means that your dentures won’t fit as comfortably as when you first received them.
+This means that dentures can often slip out or become loose when speaking, chewing, or laughing.
+Another common complaint is that dentures fit can change over time.
+As you age, your gum tissues will change, which means that your dentures won’t fit as comfortably as when you first received them.
 Readjustments and relines are necessary to ensure that your dentures fit is optimal.

 To address these issues, Uptown Dental Gig Harbor offers another tooth replacement option: dental implant restoration.
 Implant restoration involves placing a titanium steel implant directed into your jaw bone.
 Because the implant is placed into your tissues, it is anchored firmly in place.
 Compared to conventional dentures, it won’t move around or become loose.
 Once it is placed, the implant is there for good.
 An attractive artificial tooth is attached to the implant as the final touch.